Brighton - Leicester City: How to watch, start time, stream, prediction, odds

 Brighton

-OUT: Solly March (knee).
-QUESTIONABLE: Florin Andone (knee), Adam Webster (ankle), Tariq Lamptey (thigh).
+OUT: Solly March (knee), Florin Andone (knee), Adam Webster (ankle), Tariq Lamptey (thigh).

 Leicester City

-OUT: Harvey Barnes (knee), Ayoze Perez (knee), Dennis Praet (thigh), James Justin (knee), Jonny Evans (calf), Wes Morgan (lower back).
-QUESTIONABLE: James Maddison (groin).
+OUT: Harvey Barnes (knee), Ayoze Perez (knee), Dennis Praet (thigh), James Justin (knee), Jonny Evans (calf), Wes Morgan (lower back), James Maddison (groin).

 Odds and ends (full odds provided by our partner, PointsBet)